jrdegbe/thamesthrive-api/docs/qa/errors/error_7.md

-# What is the reason for the "Failed connection with error: CORS request did not succeed" error in Tracardi API connection?
+# What is the reason for the "Failed connection with error: CORS request did not succeed" error in ThamesThrive API connection?

 The "Failed connection with error: CORS request did not succeed" error indicates that the HTTP request, which utilizes Cross-Origin Resource Sharing (CORS), has failed at the network or protocol level.
 This error is not directly related to